 - Trade and industry

 Nigeria’s upstream oil industry is dominated by large international companies.
 The number of international petroleum companies operating in Nigeria grew from one producer (Shell BP) in 1958 to more than 24 producers in 2007.
-Four international oil majors – Shell Petroleum Development Company (Shell), ExxonMobil, Chevron Nigeria Limited (CNL) and Total (formerly Elf Petroleum Nigeria Limited or EPNL) – accounted for nearly 83 % of Nigeria’s total petroleum production in 2008.
-New players in the field include the Korean National Oil Company, Addax Petroleum Development (Nigeria) Limited and China National Oil Company.
-One example of a small-scale oil company in Nigeria is Atlas Petroleum International Limited.
+Four international oil majors – Shell Petroleum Development Company (Shell), ExxonMobil, Chevron Nigeria Ltd (CNL) and Total (formerly Elf Petroleum Nigeria Ltd or EPNL) – accounted for nearly 83 % of Nigeria’s total petroleum production in 2008.
+New players in the field include the Korean National Oil Company, Addax Petroleum Development (Nigeria) Ltd and China National Oil Company.
+One example of a small-scale oil company in Nigeria is Atlas Petroleum International Ltd.

 The Nigerian National Petroleum Corporation (NNPC), the commercial and business agency of the federal government in the petroleum sector, has four refineries.
 Two of these are in Port Harcourt (PHRC), one is in Kaduna (KRPC) and one is in Warri (WRPC).
 The refineries have a combined installed capacity of 445,000 barrels per day.
 They are linked by a network of pipelines and depots located throughout Nigeria.
 In 2012 Nigeria signed a preliminary deal with Vulcan Petroleum, a US-based company, to construct six new oil refineries.

-Since Nigeria’s refining capacity is insufficient to meet domestic demand, Nigeria imports petroleum products.
-In 2009 Nigeria imported 187,700 barrels of oil per day.
-In 2010 oil consumption was 279,000 bbl/day, making Nigeria forty-seventh in the world rankings in this respect.
+Since Nigeria’s refining capacity is insufficient to meet domestic demand, so Nigeria imports petroleum products.
+In 2009 it imported 187,700 barrels of oil per day.
+In 2010 oil consumption was 279,000 bbl/day, making Nigeria 47th in the world rankings in this respect.
 On the other hand, Nigeria does not import natural gas.
 Consumption of natural gas was 7.216 billion cubic metres in 2009.

 In contrast to the petroleum industry, natural gas development in Nigeria has been relatively slow.
 Before the 1980s oil companies were unwilling or unable to store or transport natural gas, so gas flaring was very common.
 Improved technology, government disincentives with regards to flaring and a rise in the price of natural gas has changed this situation somewhat, though a significant proportion of Nigeria’s natural gas continues to be flared.